 Universities and industry are working to develop chemical engineering apprenticeships, but it may take some time to get these fully operational.
 In the meantime, use the government’s Find an apprenticeship search tool.
 Keywords such as process, chemical, laboratory, science industry and plant may be useful.

-Alternatively, to find out more about apprenticeships and whether they’re a viable alternative for you, visit the Apprenticeships website.
+Alternatively, to find out more about apprenticeships and whether they’re a viable alternative for you, see the UK government's guide to apprenticeships.